wamimi/walletwizardio/README.md

 ## Requirements

 - Python 3.6 or higher
-- (Optional) pyperclip library for clipboard functionality
+- pyperclip library for clipboard functionality

 ## Installation